Two-Stage Cryogenic HEMT Based Amplifier For Low Temperature Detectors: Two-Stage HEMT Amplifier

 where the total capacitance has been written as a sum of the input capacitance of the amplifier $(C_\text{in}$), the capacitance of the detector ($C_\text{det}$), and the parasitic capacitance present at the amplifier input ($C_\text{par}$).
-To optimize this charge resolution, we employ a design to minimize each of these three components.
-We use a point contact style geometry on $\mathcal{O}(1\,\mathrm{mm})$ thick crystals to achieve $C_\text{det}\approx 2\,\mathrm{pF}$.
-To minimize $C_\text{in}$ we use a front-end HEMT with a gate-to-source capacitance of $1.6\,\mathrm{pF}$.
-The detector, HEMT, and coupling capacitor are all connected within a few mm of each other to minimize $C_\text{par}$.
-Finally, the HEMTs are specifically designed to reduce low frequency noise over the signal bandwidth ($\sim$10\,Hz -- 1\,MHz), minimizing $N_V$.
+To optimize the charge resolution, we use a two-stage amplifier topology (Fig. ~\ref{fig:schematic}) in which the front-end stage is integrated into the detector housing held at $10\,\mathrm{mK}$ and is configured as a ``common-drain'' voltage follower with approximately unity gain.
+This front-end HEMT has been specifically designed to reduce low frequency noise over the signal bandwidth ($\sim$10\,Hz -- 1\,MHz), minimizing $N_V$, and has a gate-to-source capacitance of $C_\text{in}=1.6\,\mathrm{pF}$.
+This two stage design further allows us to reduce the parasitic capacitance in two ways.
+First, the voltage-follower stage buffers the signal from upstream parasitic capacitance (e.g. the NbTi wiring to the higher temperature stages) and second, the distance between the the gate of the front-end HEMT and the detector contact is drastically reduced to $\mathcal{O}(\mathrm{mm})$ as shown in Fig.~\ref{fig:housing}.
+From initial calculations, we estimate this total parasitic capacitance to be at the level of $C_\text{par}\approx 1\,\mathrm{pF}$.

-This is achieved by using a two-stage amplifier topology (Fig.~\ref{fig:schematic}) in which the front-end stage is integrated into the detector housing held at $10\,\mathrm{mK}$ and is configured as a ``common-drain'' voltage follower with approximately unity gain.
-The buffer stage prevents signal degradation from parasitic capacitance in the wiring to the warmer amplifier stages.
-This design results in a total capacitance of $C_\text{total}\approx 5\,\mathrm{pF}$.
+The remaining term in our capacitive budget is the detector capacitance itself.
+Using a point contact to shape the E-field, detector capacitances of $\mathcal{O}(1\,\mathrm{pF})$ have commonly been achieved in large HPGe detectors~\cite{Cattadori_2011}.
+Further, we have measured the capacitance of the gram-scale devices synthesized by the SPLENDOR experiment to be on the order of a few pF.
+For purposes of bench-marking the charge performance of our charge amplifier, in this work we adopt the conservative estimate that the total capacitance seen at the input of the amplifier is $C_\text{total} = 5\,\mathrm{pF}$.